fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 * <font color="green">Green</font>: The parameter value was increased.
 * <font color="red">Red</font>: The parameter value was decreased.
 * <font color="blue">Blue</font>: The parameter was added.
-* <strike>Strikethrough</strike>: The parameter was removed, or the value is empty and nonzero.
+* <strike>Strikethrough</strike>: The parameter was removed, or the current value is empty and nonzero.

 ## Table: Changes at a Glance